Tony Cingrani: Los Angeles Dodgers

-Cingrani was traded to the Los Angeles Dodgers on July 31, 2017, in exchange for outfielder Scott Van Slyke and minor league catcher Hendrik Clementina.
+Cingrani was traded to the Los Angeles Dodgers on July 31, 2017, for outfielder Scott Van Slyke and minor league catcher Hendrik Clementina.

 Cingrani pitched in 191/3 innings in 22 games for the Dodgers during the 2017 season, posting a 2.79 ERA.
 In the postseason, he made two appearances in each of the NLDS and NLCS, giving up no runs and allowing only a single and a hit by pitch.
 He appeared in three games during the 2017 World Series, allowing one run to score on two hits with two strikeouts in three innings.
 After the season, he signed a one-year, $2.3 million, contract with the Dodgers for 2018, to avoid salary arbitration.
 On May 4, 2018, against the San Diego Padres at Estadio de Béisbol Monterrey, Cingrani was one of four pitchers involved in a combined no-hitter as the Dodgers won 4–0.
 Cingrani was limited to just 30 appearances on the season, posting a record of 1–2 with an ERA of 4.76.
 In the second half of 2018, Cingrani suffered a shoulder injury that kept him out for the rest of the season.
-In March 2019, he suffered a recurrence of the injury and the Dodgers shut him down for Spring Training.
+In March 2019, he suffered a recurrence of the injury and the Dodgers shut him down for spring training.
 On May 4, he started a rehab assignment with the High-A Rancho Cucamonga Quakes team.
 On May 8, his rehab assignment was moved to Triple-A Oklahoma City.
 In June 2019, Cingrani underwent arthroscopic surgery to fix a left labrum tear and was ruled out for the season.

 St. Louis Cardinals

-On July 31, 2019, the Dodgers traded Cingrani and Jeffry Abreu to the St. Louis Cardinals in exchange for Jedd Gyorko, international cap space, and cash considerations.
+On July 31, 2019, the Dodgers traded Cingrani and Jeffry Abreu to the St. Louis Cardinals for Jedd Gyorko, international cap space, and cash.
 On October 31, 2019, Cingrani became a free agent.

 Lexington Legends

 On May 13, 2021, Cingrani signed with the Lexington Legends of the Atlantic League of Professional Baseball.
-Cingrani recorded a stellar 1.13 ERA in 8 appearances with Lexington.
+In 8 innings of relief in 8 games, he went 1–0 with a stellar 1.13 ERA with 14 strikeouts and 2 saves.

 Chicago Cubs

 On June 28, 2021, Cingrani's contract was purchased by the Chicago Cubs organization.
 Cingrani appeared in 12 games for the Triple-A Iowa Cubs, posting a 3.60 ERA with 15 strikeouts.
-On August 25, Cingrani was released by the Cubs.
+On August 25, the Cubs released Cingrani.